Preventing Django connection leaks during Celery tasks

 Implementing Explicit Connection Teardown Hooks

 Force Django to close connections after each Celery task completes.
 The task_postrun signal provides deterministic cleanup.
-Call django.db.close_old_connections() alongside connections.close_all().
+Django’s connections.close_all() iterates over all configured database aliases and closes each connection.
 Handle transaction rollback explicitly on task failure before closing.

 Align your implementation with established Django Database Connection Management best practices.
 This ensures ORM lifecycle control remains consistent across synchronous and asynchronous execution paths.